The Fortunes of Richard Mahony: Adaptations

 MGM announced plans to film the novel in 1946 with Greer Garson and Gregory Peck pencilled in as stars to be produced by Pandro S. Berman, but no movie resulted.

+The novel was adapted as a radio play on the ABC in 1949 by Edmund Piers Barclay.

 For decades, Phillip Adams has wanted to bring Richard Mahony to the screen, and has often spoken about it with director Bruce Beresford.
 A television miniseries was announced around 1985 and is mentioned on the jacket of Karen MacLeod's Henry Handel Richardson: A Critical Study.

 One of the characters in David Williamson's play, Emerald City (1987), mocks the production's failure to find funding.
 The same character's summary of the screenplay is "Doctor's marriage goes bad, he goes to the goldfields, gets gangrene and dies", "a real downer".

 in 2002 Currency Press published a theatrical adaptation of the novel, written by Australian playwright Michael Gow.